collocations.org

 We can see a sharp distinction between ambition and greed.

-blurring the distinction between amateur and professional players
+The distinction between amateur and professional players is being blurred.

 lie